OWASP/Go-SCP/src/communication-security/http-tls.md

 ```

 Another known attack against TLS to be aware of is called POODLE.
 It is related
-to TLS connection fallback when the client does not support the server's cypher.
+to TLS connection fallback when the client does not support the server's cipher.
-This allows the connection to be downgraded to a vulnerable cypher.
+This allows the connection to be downgraded to a vulnerable cipher.

-By default, Go disables SSLv3, and the cypher's minimum version and maximum
+By default, Go disables SSLv3, and the cipher's minimum version and maximum
 version can be set with the following configurations:

 ```go